How Do I Choose the Right Dog For Me?

 Which brings us to the drawbacks.
 It’s not that some breeds are better and some worse, but rather that every breed has characteristics that make it right for some people and not right for others.
 So I asked the breeders, “What kind of person makes a good owner for this breed, and what kind of person doesn’t?”

 “The best person has a happy-go-lucky attitude about life and likes the unexpected,” said Roach with the Dachshund.
 Said Brosnan with the Miniature Bull Terrier, “The worst are people who want 100 percent predictability from their dog.”
 Good potential Border Terrier owners are people who understand what kind of work terriers were bred to do, while bad possible Pug owners are people who don’t like a dog who sheds, snores and sneezes.

-- Activity level.
-You need a dog whose desire for exercise (how much and what kind) matches your own.
+You need a dog whose desire for exercise (how much and what kind) matches your own, and your schedule.

 Any dog show, even one that isn’t benched, is a great place to learn about the breeds you’re interested in.
 Shows always have grooming areas where the exhibitors set up their equipment and get their dogs ready for the show ring.
 If you wander over there, you’ll always find some dogs and breeders who are happy to talk about them.
 Just wait until after the breed has been shown in the ring, because before that they’re busy getting their dogs ready for their big moment.

 All dogs require a certain level of commitment.
 It’s important to consider whether or not you can meet the needs of any dog, regardless of the breed.